basysKom/RiveQtQuickPlugin/README.md

 ```

-## Example Project
+### Example Project

 Check out the "example" folder in this repository for a complete example project demonstrating how to use the `RiveQtQuickPlugin`.

-When you build with examples, dont forget to set the correct import path in Linux.
+### Linux

-In Windows everything is deployed in your build directory into a directory called "binary"
+In order to run the example project, set the import path correctly

-## Compatibility
+`export QML_IMPORT_PATH=YOUR/BUILD/DIR/binary/`

-The plugin has been tested on:
+**Hint:** In QtCreator you can set the variable in the project settings under "Environment"

- * Windows using the MSVC 2019 compiler and Qt 5.15.2
+### Windows

- * Linux/Ubuntu using CLANG12 and Qt and Qt 5.15.2
+Everything is deployed in your build directory into a directory called "binary"

 ## Contributing